Building Permit Information

 - For the safety of residents and our inspectors, in-person inspections of occupied dwelling units will be avoided, if possible.
 If an inspection is necessary, no more than one homeowner/authorized representative will be present.
 That individual must wear a mask and stay at least 6’ away from the inspector at all times during the inspection.
 Inspectors will wear a mask while performing the inspection.
 A failure to adhere to these rules will result in termination of the inspection, rescheduling, and a re-inspection fee.

-- Building and Electrical inspections will be conducted Monday through Friday.
+- Building inspections will be conducted Monday through Friday.

 - Specific inspection times cannot be offered.
 Inspections will be scheduled for anytime during the inspection day.

 - All inspections must be requested the day before by no later than noon.
-Inspections will be requested by either calling 517-694-8281 or e-mailing (preferred) Sara.Ranes@delhitownship.com.
+Inspections will be requested by either calling 517-694-8281 or e-mailing Chantail Ballard at firstname.lastname@example.org.
 Inspections not scheduled by noon, will be postponed until the next inspection day.
-Please note: if you need a Monday inspection for building or electrical work, you must call by noon on the Thursday before.

 We know that these rules will require some adjustment from our contactors and permittee’s.
-However, they will help us to accommodate the Executive Orders and the requirements for social distancing, while providing service to our contractors and homeowners.
-Please know that we are excited for your construction project and we will do everything we can to help you project be successful.
+However, they will help us to accommodate the emergency order and MIOSHA rules, and the requirements for social distancing, while providing service to our contractors and homeowners.
+Please know that we are excited for your construction project and we will do everything we can to help your project be successful.
 Your patience is appreciated while we all work through this challenging time.

 This information is subject to change at any time, as the COVID-19 situation continues to evolve quickly and frequently.
 We will update this webpage if modifications to this process are necessary, so please check back frequently.
 Thank you!